scikit-image/scikit-image/INSTALL.rst

   `pyproject.toml <https://github.com/scikit-image/scikit-image/blob/main/pyproject.toml#L14>`_).

 First, `fork the scikit-image repository on GitHub <https://github.com/scikit-image/scikit-image/fork>`_.
-Then clone the fork locally and setup an ``upstream`` remote to point to the original scikit-image repository:
+Then clone your fork locally and setup an ``upstream`` remote to point to the original scikit-image repository:

 .. note::